pharo-project/threadedFFI-Plugin/README.md

 If you're missing the plugin, update your headless VM or compile one from sources.

+### Using with UFFI

+This new FFI implementation is fully compatible with UFFI.
+It implements a new UFFI backend that can be used as an alternative to the one implemented using SqueakFFI plugin.
+To use it please refer to [this page](./usingWithFFI.md).

 ### Compiling the plugin from sources

 ```bash